Forwarding, Caching and Congestion Control in Named Data Networks: Conclusion

 \section{Conclusion}

 The joint design of traffic engineering and caching strategies is central to information-centric architectures such as NDN, which seek to optimally utilize both bandwidth and storage for efficient content distribution.
 In this work, we have introduced the VIP framework for the design of high performing NDN networks.
 In the virtual plane of the VIP framework, distributed control algorithms operating on virtual interest packets (VIPs) are developed to maximize user demand rate satisfied by the network.
 The flow rates and queue lengths of the VIPs are then used to specify the forwarding and caching algorithms in the actual plane, where Interest Packets and Data Packets are processed.
-Experimental results show that the latter set of algorithms have superior performance in terms of user delay and cache hit rates, relative to classical routing and caching policies.
+Within the VIP framework, we have developed joint forwarding, caching, and congestion control algorithms which exhibit superior performance in terms of user utility, user delay, and cache hit rates, relative to baseline alternatives.
+These algorithms are distributed, dynamic, and do not require prior knowledge of the content popularity distribution.

-The general VIP framework allows for a large class of control and optimization algorithms operating on VIPs in the virtual plane, as well as a large class of mappings from the virtual plane to specify forwarding and caching in the actual plane.
-Thus, the VIP framework represents an adaptable paradigm for designing efficient NDN-based networks with different properties and trade-offs.

-\section{Appendix A: Proof of Theorem~1}
+\section{Appendix A: Proof of Theorem~\ref{thm:stability}}

 The proof of Theorem \ref{thm:stability} involves showing that $\boldsymbol\lambda\in\Lambda$ is necessary for stability and that $\boldsymbol \lambda\in\text{int}(\Lambda)$ is sufficient for stability.
 First, we show $\boldsymbol \lambda\in\Lambda$ is necessary for stability.
 Suppose the network under arrival rate $\boldsymbol \lambda$ is stabilizable by some feasible forwarding and caching policy.
 Let $F_{ab}^k(t)$ denote the number of VIPs for object $k$ transmitted over link $(a,b)$ during slot $t$, satisfying